 Expansion Activities

-They can draw pictures illustrating the new vocabulary words they learned, or try to write a sentence using as many as possible.
+They can draw pictures illustrating the new vocabulary words they learned or try to write a sentence using as many as possible.

 8. Taboo Kids vs. Parents